open-quantum-safe/liboqs-cpp/README.md

 We provide CMake support for Visual Studio.
 We recommend using Visual Studio 2017 or later (preferably Visual Studio 2019).
 For comprehensive details about using CMake with Visual Studio please read [this page](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019).

-In addition, a Visual Studio 2017 solution containing both key encapsulation and signature examples from [`examples`](https://github.com/open-quantum-safe/liboqs-cpp/tree/master/examples) as two separate projects is provided in the [`VisualStudio`](https://github.com/open-quantum-safe/liboqs-cpp/tree/master/VisualStudio) directory.
+In addition, a Visual Studio 2017 solution containing the examples from [`examples`](https://github.com/open-quantum-safe/liboqs-cpp/tree/master/examples) as separate projects is provided in the [`VisualStudio`](https://github.com/open-quantum-safe/liboqs-cpp/tree/master/VisualStudio) directory.
 Building instructions:

 - First, you must clone/download and build liboqs under Windows, see [liboqs Windows building instructions](https://github.com/open-quantum-safe/liboqs#windows) for more details.
-- Next, you must [set the environment variable](https://stackoverflow.com/a/32463213/3093378) `LIBOQS_INSTALL_PATH` to point to the location of liboqs, e.g. `C:\liboqs`.
+- Next, you must [set the environment variable](https://stackoverflow.com/a/32463213/3093378) `LIBOQS_INSTALL_PATH` to point to the location of liboqs, e.g. `C:\liboqs`, and `LIBOQS_INCLUDE_DIR` and `LIBOQS_LIB_DIR` to point to the location to the liboqs headers and compiled library, respectively.
 - Only after completing the steps above you may build the liboqs-cpp solution (or each individual projects within the solution).
-In case you end up with a linker error, make sure that the corresponding liboqs target was built, i.e. if building a `Release` version with an `x64` target, then the corresponding `Release/x64` solution from liboqs should have been built in advance.

 In case you get a "Missing Windows SDK" error, right-click on the solution name and choose "Retarget solution" to re-target the projects in the solution to your available Windows SDK.

+In case you compiled liboqs as a shared library, you need to add `oqs.dll` (usually produced in `bin` inside the build directory) to the system path, e.g. `set PATH=C:\liboqs\build\bin;%PATH%`.

 Documentation
 -------------